-- Cations can be predicted reliably with only the transition metals causing exceptions. - Hydrogen can be either +1 or -1it's a wild card. - Carbon can be either +4 or -4. - Non-metals can only be predicted reliably when teamed up with a metal.
+- Cations can be predicted reliably with only the transition metals causing exceptions. - Hydrogen can be either +1 or -1it's a wild card. - Carbon can be either +4 or -4 (there's much more to the story of carbon) - Non-metals can only be predicted reliably when teamed up with a metal.